ljhlvpz/ljhlvpz/README.md

 ###

-<p align="left">My name is Elijah Joseph S. Lavapiez and I'm a 1st Year College from DFCAMCLP-Satellite Campus</p>
+<p align="center">My name is Elijah Joseph S. Lavapiez and I'm a 1st Year College from DFCAMCLP-Satellite Campus</p>

 ###